danieldunderfelt/very-cool/src/content/articles/2019-02-27-polestar-unveils-the-polestar-2-the-first-serious-tesla-model-3-competitor.md

 - "Under 5s" 0-100km/h time (might end up being better than the Tesla, we don't know yet.)
 - 408 bhp
 - After 12 months the price will go down to 39,000€, which is almost 20,000€ less than the Tesla.
 Before that they cost basically the same.
-- Very good safety
+- Very good safety (Volvo is known for their safety so I'm assuming that that carries over to Polestar)

 The cars are direct competitors, and they both have very compelling pro's.
-What can't be found on the spec sheets is the "special" feeling of a Tesla, or the cool confidence that a vehicle from an established and reputable car manufacturer brings.
+What can't be found on the spec sheets is the special, "bleeding edge industry disruptor" feeling of a Tesla, or the cool confidence that a vehicle from an established and reputable car manufacturer brings.
 That's basically up to the customer to decide.

 ### The price

 The pricing model of the Polestar 2 is interesting.
 I get it too - they probably need some time to ramp up production and figure things out, so they don't even want a high volume at the beginning.
 The Model 3 also needed some time to gel, so to speak.
-But usually the cost of being an early adopter is not spoken of, and here Polestar is saying that in a year, we'll get a sizable and permanent price decrease.
+But the cost of being an early adopter is not usually spoken of, and here Polestar is saying that in a year, we'll get a sizable and permanent price decrease.
 Early adopters always know that they are paying a premium to be first, so the people who want and can afford the Polestar 2 will not be dissuaded by this.

-The Tesla Model 3 was always promised to be a $35,000 car, but that version has not materialised yet.
-Tesla's Elon Musk has promised that it will come, so I have no doubt in my mind that Polestar is deliberately trying to match the price of the Model 3, also taking into account future price changes.
+The Tesla Model 3 was always promised to be a $35,000 car, but that version has not materialized yet.
+Tesla's Elon Musk has promised that it will come, so I have no doubt in my mind that Polestar is deliberately trying to match the price of the Model 3, also taking into account future versions.
 But when that most-basic Model 3 version arrives, the Polestar 2 is poised to compare very favorably against it.
-If we take a peek at the current base version of the Model 3, only available in the US as far as I know, the Polestar 2 already beats it on paper.
+If we take a peek at the current base version of the Model 3 (only available in the US as far as I know) the Polestar 2 already beats it on paper.
 35,000 dollars easily becomes 40,000 euros on the way over the Atlantic, so Polestar will have a much better product for roughly the same price as the most-basic Tesla.

 Interesting.